jnstockley/AddressBookCLI/README.md

    9. New database name that reflect what the program does ✔️
    10. Ability to save connections ✔️
    11. Bug fixes and overall better improvements!
+   12. AES Encryption
+   13. Program Updater
+   14. Check to see if entry already exists
+   15. Ability to create new addresses and occupations when adding a new person ✔️

 Address Book CLI Version 1.0.2!
    How to use this program:
    1. Run the program in command prompt or a terminal depending on which OS you are on